hugo-sv/webmonitor/README.md

 ### Possible improvements

+With more time on this project, I would have loved to work on the following improvmenents.

 #### Max Response Time

 If needed, it might be possible to improve the time performances in a trade-off with space complexity.